arqtv/QBOX/SetupGuide.md

 TIP: Assemble and test your electronic parts on the bench BEFORE installing them into your QBox.

-1. Burn the OS Image of your choice to an SD Card (All Pi's) and/or load it onto an NVMe SSD if you are installing one (QBOX4/5 only).
+1. Burn the OS Image of your choice to an SD Card (For all Pi's) and/or load the image onto an NVMe SSD if you are installing one (For Pi4 or Pi5 only).
 If you are unfamiliar with this process a useful Guide is here.

     https://raspberrytips.com/boot-from-ssd-on-raspberry-pi/